YAK & BREW

 3. Mixing in the Yeast

-• Spread the hot millet out on a clean surface - a tray, plate, or even parchment paper works great.
+• While the yeast is waking up, spread your hot millet on a clean surface — a tray, plate, or parchment paper all work well.

 • Let it cool until it’s just warm to the touch (below 90°F).
-If it feels hotter than bath water, give it more time.
-Yeast is a living culture, and high heat can kill it before the magic starts.
+If it feels hotter than bath water, it needs more time.

 4. Fermenting